rotki/docs/usage-guides/statistic.md

 If you have a premium subscription you can get statistics on all your assets and trades.

-Click on the `Statistic` page on the left sidebar to go to your statistics page.
+Click on the `Statistic > Graph` page on the left sidebar to go to your statistics page.

 ## Net value over time